PhilipAmtrup/FLEXCHARGE-app/README.md

-Welcome to our Android App!
+# Welcome to Flexcharge app!
 This guide provides step-by-step instructions to help you install the app directly on your device or run it through Android Studio.

 ---